 What is the Dilbert Principle?

 Cartoonist Scott Adams' syndicated comic strip "Dilbert" routinely satirizes the corporate world and the strange characters who inhabit it.
 In the 1990s, Adams developed his own satirical "Dilbert Principle" in response to the popularity of human resource axioms such as the "Peter Principle."
-While the Peter Principle holds that competent employees are routinely promoted until they reach a level of incompetence, the Dilbert Principle suggests that incompetent employees are often promoted to management positions simply to prevent further damage in the working ranks.
+While the Peter Principle holds that competent employees are routinely promoted until they reach a level of incompetence, this principle suggests that incompetent employees are often promoted to management positions simply to prevent further damage in the working ranks.

 Under the Dilbert Principle, an incompetent computer programmer would be "promoted" out of his or her department in order to allow other competent programmers an opportunity to work in peace, for example.
 The newly promoted manager would be able to fill his or her day by attending ineffectual meetings and composing mission statements, while the rank-and-file workers could get on with actual company business.